Faux-P1

 The Teenage Engineering OP-1 is lovely.
 The user interface is whimsical and minimal, making parameters with a technical opaqueness into a series of macro knobs to just change the sound.
 It becomes a simple and straightforward way to get involved with making noises without getting bogged down in the engineering aspect of it.

 I've wanted an OP-1 for awhile.
 I could just buy one and have fun with it, sure.
 But I like getting lost in the engineering weeds.
-I'm a hacker, which means I'm wholly incapable of looking at a device and wondering if I could build one that can do more.
+I'm a hacker, which means I'm wholly incapable of looking at a device and not wondering if I could build one that can do more.

 That question tends to stop being "if" and usually becomes "how."